 But wait a minute.
 Grades get you into college, which determines your peer group.
 Surely that has to count for something.

 Doing your English essay is certainly important because it indirectly determines your future.
 But does your English essay actually mean anything to you?
 How much do you care about the grade as opposed to what you’ve actually written?
 That to me is the difference between meaningful and important: do you care about the thing itself, or do you just care about the outcome?

 None of this discernment will do you any good if you don’t act on it.
 And acting on your tastes, I think, is really what it means to be picky.

 Picky is a word with negative connotations.
 You don’t want to be a picky eater or be picky about the color of your clothes.
 But that’s being picky without discernment.
 You have to be picky and be discerning.

 Whatever you’re doing by default will most likely not be a good fit for you.
 Everyone else just makes too many assumptions about what you may or may not want to do.
 If you are picky but not discerning, you’ll pick the wrong fights.
 If you are discerning but not picky, you’ll be left feeling powerless.
 And if you are neither picky nor discerning, you’ll get taken advantage of.
 Know what’s worth fighting for, and be willing to fight for it.

-But it seems you can’t completely separate being picky about what’s important and being picky about random things.
+It seems that you can’t completely separate being picky about what’s important and being picky about random things.
 Successful people tend to be eccentric, and they are quite picky about it.
 Otherwise they’d stop as soon as they got some pushback.

 But to play devil’s advocate, eccentric by whose standards?
 In the twentieth century there was a small group of people who fought against public smoking.
 They were certainly seen as weird during their time.
 Everyone else was smoking, so they ought to stop being a pain in the behind and just let people have their fun.
 But now we see that they were right.